MarekSzadkowski/Fixed-Assets-Register/README.md

 ### Known issues

-ATM the program does its purpose, there are however some issues related to new fields added to workbook, therefore all tests related to Pydantic will fail now.
+ATM the program does its purpose, there are however some issues related to some tests.
+The work is ongoing though.

 register.models.py, line 22: COMMITTEE - it is defined but not used anywhere - its usability is questionable ATM.